 Entities that can control domains are defined by the ERC-721 standard:

-Operator.
-Operators can control all domains owned by a user.
-There can be multiple operators per user.
+- Operator.
+Operators can control all domains owned by a member.
+There can be multiple operators per member.

 There are five basic operations that affect domain ownership:

 - Minting.
 When a domain is first created, an initial domain owner is assigned.

 - Transferring.
 There are two possible ways to transfer a domain: one that keeps resolution settings, and one that resets them.

 - Setting an operator.
 Operators are other Ethereum addresses, which can control all domains owned by a caller.

 - Setting an approved address.
 This allows setting one approved address per domain, which has equal privileges with a domain owner.

 - Burning.
 Burns a domain, clearing all associated metadata and domain records.

 Minting domains is a complex topic and won't be covered on this page.